ccarvel/digitalscholarship/step_1_cli.md

 * Once Xcode is installed, let's fetch and install the Homebrew Package Manager by typing:<br/>
 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)```<br/>

-* Once brew is installed, let's install **pyenv** which will let us up to date Python and Pip packages to run our recognition program; it will also allow us to run different versions of the Python language if we need to::<br/>
+* Once brew is installed, let's install **pyenv** which will let us manage Python and Pip and their versions to run our recognition program; it will also allow us to run different versions of the Python language if we need to::<br/>
 ```brew install pyenv```<br/>

 * Now let's install the latest Python and Pip software using **pyenv**:<br/>